pchemguy/ContactEditor/index.md

 *ContactEditorRunner.RunContactEditor* is the main entry for the demo.
 *ContactEditorPresenter.InitializeModel* performs basic backend configuration.
-The *DataTableBackEnd* variable found in the entry point sub determines the type of the main storage backend.
+The *DataTableBackEnd* variable found in the entry point sub determines the type of the primary storage backend.
 It can take one of the following values:

 - "Worksheet" for an Excel Worksheet (demo database [file][ContactEditor.xsv]),
 - "CSV" for a text delimited file (demo database [file][Contact Editor]), and
 - "ADODB" for a relational database (demo SQLite database [file][ContactEditor.db]).
+- "SecureADODB" for a relational database with [SecureADOB][] Library [fork][SecureADOB fork] integrated (demo SQLite database [file][ContactEditor.db]).

-While the "ADODB" backend can connect to both "CSV" and "Worksheet" databases, the dedicated backends should be more efficient.
+The ultimate focus of this project is accessing SQLite databases via the *ADODB* library.
+While the "ADODB"/"SecureADODB" backends can connect to both "CSV" and "Worksheet" databases, the dedicated backends should be more efficient and can also be used for verification purposes.

 ### Acknowledgments